brandonsides/grundfunken/README.md

 ## Let

-A `let` expression is the simplest way of binding a variable in Phonk.
+A `let` expression is the simplest way of binding a variable in Grundfunken.
 It consists of a binding identifier, a `let` clause (the *binding expression*), and an `in` clause (the *using* expression).
 A `let` expression binds the binding identifier to the binding expression, and returns the value of its *using expression* as evaluated with the binding in place.